Euler systems and relative Satake isomorphism

 This result of Corollary~\ref{cor:Abstract} may be called a ``motivic Euler system'', cf.~\cite[\S 9.4]{LSZ-U3}.
 We now explain the steps required to convert this to an Euler system in Galois cohomology, proving Corollary~\ref{cor:ActualES} from the introduction.
 These steps are all standard in the literature. \begin{enumerate} \item Null-homologous modification: the main result of \cite{MorelSuh} constructs an element $\mathtt{t}^{\pm}$ in the Hecke algebra of $\mb{G}$ whose action on the cohomology of $\Sh_{\bG}$ are the two sign projectors.
 In particular, $\mathtt{t}:=\mathtt{t}^{(-1)^{d+1}}$ annihilates the cohomology group $\h^d(\Sh_{\bG/\bar{E}},\mathbb{L})$.
 Therefore, for each $\m$ as above, $\mathtt{t}\cdot z_\m$ is cohomologically trivial, and the spectral sequence in continuous \'etale cohomology \cite[Remark 3.5(b)]{JannsenContEt} gives an element

 A simpler argument is given in \cite[Proposition 6.9(1)]{LL2021} which also suffices for our purpose. \item Projection to Galois representations: Kottwitz's conjecture gives a concrete description of the cohomology group $\h^{d-1}(\Sh_{\bG/\bar{E}},\mathbb{L}\otimes_{\Z_p}\Q_p)$.
 In the case considered in Corollary~\ref{cor:ActualES}, it gives a projection from this group to the Galois representation $\rho_\pi$.
-Moreover, the Hecke polynomial specialized to the Satake parameters of $\pi$ agrees with the characteristic polynomial of $\rho_\pi$.
+Moreover, in the cases considered below, the Hecke polynomial specialized to the Satake parameters of $\pi$ agrees with the characteristic polynomial of $\rho_\pi$.

 The integral structure given by the lattice $\mathbb{L}$ is mapped to a lattice $T_\pi$ in $\rho_\pi$.
 The image of $\tilde{c}_\m$ under this projection is the class $c_\m\in\h^1(E[\m],T_\pi)$. \end{enumerate}